-- 3.38 As outlined in paragraph 3.22, reliefs will form an integral part of the Welsh Government's LTT policy, as they do in relation to SDLT and LBTT.
-The Bill sets out the transactions that should be relieved from the payment of LTT, and the circumstances in which those reliefs should apply.
+- 3.40 As outlined in paragraph 3.23, reliefs will form an integral part of the Welsh Government's land transaction tax policy, as they do in relation to SDLT and LBTT.
+The Bill sets out the transactions that should be relieved from the payment of the tax, and the circumstances in which those reliefs should apply.
 The intention is to, broadly, provide a consistent suite of reliefs as provided in the SDLT and LBTT regimes; but, where there are differences between them, more closely follow SDLT than LBTT.
-This is to reflect the desire of stakeholders for LTT to be consistent with SDLT where possible. - 3.39 The SDLT legislation includes a number of Targeted Anti-avoidance Rules (TAARs) in the various reliefs, many of which are expressed in the same way so can appear repetitive.
-The Bill will extend and significantly simplify and strengthen this by creating an overarching TAAR for all LTT reliefs.
+This is to reflect the desire of stakeholders for the tax to be consistent with SDLT where possible. - 3.41 The SDLT legislation includes a number of Targeted Anti-avoidance Rules (TAARs) in the various reliefs, many of which are expressed in the same way so can appear repetitive.
+The Bill will extend and significantly simplify and strengthen this by creating an overarching TAAR for all land transaction tax reliefs.
 In practice, this will mean that a person will not be able to claim a relief where the obtaining of a tax advantage for any person is the main purpose, or one of the main purposes, of any person entering into the arrangement, and the arrangement lacks genuine economic or commercial substance.
-The impact of this change is set out at paragraph 8.55-8.56 of the Regulatory Impact Assessment.
-This will be a robust and useful tool to ensure that reliefs are not exploited to avoid paying LTT, but it will still allow taxpayers to operate the familiar SDLT rules, thus ensuring consistency in line with consultation responses.

-3.40 As well as providing for specific reliefs on the face of the Bill, the Welsh Ministers will be given the power to introduce new reliefs, modify existing reliefs, or remove a relief entirely.
+The impact of this change is set out at paragraph 8.64-8.65 of the Regulatory Impact Assessment.
+This will be a robust and useful tool to ensure that reliefs are not exploited to avoid paying the tax, but it will still allow taxpayers to operate the familiar SDLT rules, thus ensuring consistency in line with consultation responses. - 3.42 As well as providing for specific reliefs on the face of the Bill, the Welsh Ministers will be given the power to introduce new reliefs, modify existing reliefs, or remove a relief entirely. - 3.43 One example of where the power to introduce new reliefs in future may be used is in relation to Co-ownership Authorised Contractual Schemes (COACS) or Property Authorised Investment Funds (PAIFs).
+The Bill outlines a general rule that sets out how CoACS are to be treated for tax purposes and ensures that the tax is not charged on the transfer of an interest within a Scheme and only on the acquisition of property by the Scheme itself.
+The rule provides that a CoACS is treated as if the scheme were a company, and the rights of the participators were shares in the company, except in relation to group, reconstruction, or acquisition relief (for anti-avoidance reasons). - 3.44 This relief was introduced as part of SDLT recently; however, there is not yet a strong enough case to show that this is suitable for Wales.
+There is no information on the potential future demand for such a relief and analysis is required on the application of the SDLT 'portfolio test' in the Welsh context.
+However, the general rule is included in the Bill in order to create the conditions that we may introduce a seeding relief in the future if needed through regulations made under section 30.
+The rule will also provide administrative simplicity for any CoACS that purchases land or buildings in Wales.